The 13 Best Electric Unicycles, Tried and Tested

 - More expensive than alternatives

 Ever since the Inmotion V11Y was announced, I was itching to get my hands on it.
-As a successor to the V11, this wheel had big shoes to fill, and it didn't disappoint.
+As a successor to the V11, this wheel had big shoes to fill, and it largely delivered.
 The V11Y is hands-down the most innovative wheel in recent years in the high-performance category.

-Upgraded with an incredibly torquey 150Nm 2500W motor (7kW peak), the V11Y had me grinning from ear to ear on my first high-speed run.
-They advertise a top speed of 37.3 MPH, but I've reached a GPS-verified speed of 39.8 MPH on smooth, flat ground.
+Upgraded with an incredibly torquey 150Nm 2500W motor (7kW peak), the V11Y delivered impressive performance on my first high-speed run.
+While advertised at 37.3 MPH, my GPS-verified top speed reached 39.8 MPH on smooth, flat ground.

-Inmotion has outdone themselves with the tech in the V11Y.
-They're now using the Raptor controller which is also used in beastly wheels like the V13.
-It makes a world of difference not only in the nearly doubled peak power output, but also the acceleration response.
-Acceleration is linear and exceptionally smooth, making the V11Y a gem for beginners who want power from the get-go.
+Inmotion has excelled with the tech in the V11Y, now using the Raptor controller (also found in top-tier wheels like the V13).
+It significantly improves not only the nearly doubled peak power output but also the acceleration response.
+Acceleration is linear and exceptionally smooth, making the V11Y excellent for beginners seeking power from the start.

 The 84V 1,500Wh battery pack promises up to 50 miles of real-world range.
-Although high in capacity, In my test rides, pushing the wheel to its limits, I got around 30 miles per charge, but more conservative riding should yield closer to 40 miles.
-The SmartBMS supports rapid dual-charging at 10A, allowing for a full recharge in just 2-3 hours.
+In testing at higher speeds, I achieved around 30 miles per charge; more conservative riding should yield closer to 40 miles.
+The SmartBMS supports rapid dual-charging at 10A, allowing a full recharge in just 2-3 hours.

-With its wide 18-inch by 3-inch Longxin L841 street tire and responsive vertical suspension, this wheel feels heavenly to ride.
-I found it to be one of the smoothest in-class models for urban riding I have ever tested.
-The tire size and suspension allow for mild off-road use though a knobby tire setup is better for heavy off-roading.
+With its wide 18x3-inch Longxin L841 street tire and responsive vertical suspension, this wheel provides an exceptionally smooth ride, one of the best I've tested for urban riding.
+The tire size and suspension allow for mild off-road use, though a knobby tire setup is preferable for heavy off-roading.

 When really smart people are allowed to over-engineer, amazing stuff happens.
 Re-designed from the ground up, the V11Y has some of the best weatherproofing seen in the industry; The body is rated at IPX6 and the battery pack at IPX7.
 Coupled with wide tires for traction, the V11Y is, in my opinion, the best high-end wheel for wet conditions.